-Some laws restrict the type of firearms that one may possession, while others place limitations on magazine capacity or the number of bullets that a particular firearm may hold at one time.
+Some laws restrict the type of firearms that one may possess, while others place limitations on magazine capacity or the number of bullets that a particular firearm may hold at one time.

 Federal firearms laws apply uniformly throughout the country, while state laws vary from state to state.

 In Rhode Island, the law governing Firearm and Weapon offenses can be found under Title 11, Chapter 47 of the General Laws.
 This is also known as the “Firearms Act.”

 The Act contains various firearm and weapon laws that provide definitions, punishments, exemptions, requirements, and procedures for crimes involving firearms and weapons in Rhode Island.

 Rhode Island firearms and weapons laws are complex and consist of both felony and misdemeanor charges.
 The possible punishments that a person may face if convicted of a firearm or weapon charge vary and may be severe.

 Examples of firearms law include those banning possession of automatic weapons or in some states, semi-automatic, military-style rifles.

 Other examples include magazine capacity limitations of 10 rounds in semi-automatic handguns or pistols and restrictions on the use and possession of certain types of ammunition.